cmichi/circular-selection/README.md

 The results have in the meantime been published as an academic paper:
 [Circular Selection: Optimizing List Selection for Smartwatches]().

-The basic interaction is that the ring on the bezel of the smartwatch can be used to select a sublist of a larger list.

 I have only tested the software with the Motorola Moto 360 and am unsure how it behaves on other Smartwatches.